The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Introduction

-In the present work we compute for the first time the medium-modification of quark-anti-quark pair production $g\to q\bar{q}$ in the BDMPS-Z formalism for both massive and massless quarks.
 In contrast to the $g \to gg$ and $q \to qg$ splitting functions, $g \to q\bar{q}$ does not have a soft singularity.
-We thus calculate a medium-modification to a formally subleading contribution of the vacuum parton shower.
+We thus calculate the medium modification of a formally-subleading contribution to the vacuum parton shower.
 In general, heavy quark production at collider energies is described perturbatively~\cite{Cacciari:2012ny,Mangano:1991jk}.
-It is dominated by back-to-back topologies in which $q\bar{q}$-pairs recoil against each other with invariant masses of order of the partonic center of mass, $Q^2 \sim {\cal O}(\hat{s})$.
-In this topology, the dominant medium-modification of heavy-flavoured hadron spectra and flavour-tagged jets results form the medium-modified $q\to q g$ splitting functions determined in~\cite{Dokshitzer:2001zm}.
+It is dominated by back-to-back topologies in which $q\bar{q}$-pairs recoil against each other with invariant masses of order of the partonic centre of mass, $Q^2 \sim {\cal O}(\hat{s})$.
+In this topology, the dominant medium modification of heavy-flavoured hadron spectra and flavour-tagged jets results from the medium-modified $q\to q g$ splitting functions determined in~\cite{Dokshitzer:2001zm}.
 However, there is also the kinematic region $Q^2 \ll \hat{s}$ in which $q\bar{q}$-pairs are produced not back-to-back but almost collinear.
-In this region, the heavy quark production is known to factorize into a cross section for a final state gluon times a $g\to q\bar{q}$ splitting function~\cite{Ellis:1986ef}.
+In this region, heavy quark production factorises into a cross section for a final state gluon times a $g\to q\bar{q}$ splitting function~\cite{Ellis:1986ef}.
 In this collinear topology, it is the $g\to q\bar{q}$ splitting function that can be medium-modified.
-This contribution is phase space suppressed by $\mathcal{O}\left( \tfrac{Q^2}{\hat{s}}\right)$ compared to back-to-back topologies, but it is the leading production mechanism of heavy flavour quark-anti-quark \emph{pairs} inside jets.
-Heavy-flavoured quarks are stable over the lifetime of the QGP and they are therefore widely used probes of the medium~\cite{Andronic:2015wma}.
-Dedicated adaptations of modern jet finding algorithms~\cite{Cacciari:2011ma,Larkoski:2014wba} have demonstrated how to identify close-to-collinear $g\to c\bar{c}$ and $g \to b\bar{b}$ splitting topologies in hadronic collisions and how to relate them to the kinematics of leading-order Altarelli-Parisi splitting function~\cite{Ilten:2017rbd}.
+This contribution is phase space suppressed by $\mathcal{O}\left( \tfrac{Q^2}{\hat{s}}\right)$ compared to back-to-back topologies, but it is the leading production mechanism of heavy flavour quark--anti-quark \emph{pairs} inside jets.
+Heavy-flavoured quarks are stable over the lifetime of the QGP and are therefore widely used probes of the medium~\cite{Andronic:2015wma}.
+Dedicated adaptations \cite{Ilten:2017rbd} of modern jet finding algorithms~\cite{Cacciari:2011ma,Larkoski:2014wba} have demonstrated how to identify close-to-collinear $g\to c\bar{c}$ and $g \to b\bar{b}$ splitting topologies in hadronic collisions and how to relate them to the kinematics of the leading-order Altarelli-Parisi splitting functions.
 It is conceivable that such techniques can be adapted to disentangle medium-modifications of the collinear $g\to q\bar{q}$ production channel in the high-multiplicity environment of nucleus-nucleus collisions.
 The improved heavy flavour capabilities and higher integrated luminosities of future heavy ion experiments at RHIC~\cite{Aidala:2012nz} and at the LHC~\cite{Citron:2018lsq,Adamova:2019vkf} may give access to such observables.
-The present work lays the theoretical ground for phenomenological studies, which we have started in a separate work~\cite{Companion:2022}.
+The present work lays the theoretical ground for the phenomenological studies we have started in a separate work~\cite{Attems:2022otp}.